Azure/aca-dotnet-workshop/docs/aca/05-aca-dapr-pubsubapi/index.md

 !!! info "Module Duration"
     90 minutes

-In this module, we will introduce a new background service which is named `ACA-Processer Backend` according to our [architecture diagram](../../assets/images/00-workshop-intro/ACA-Architecture-workshop.jpg).
+In this module, we will introduce a new background service which is named `ACA-Processor Backend` according to our [architecture diagram](../../assets/images/00-workshop-intro/ACA-Architecture-workshop.jpg).
 This new service will be responsible for sending notification emails (simulated) to the task owners to notify them that a new task has been assigned to them.
 We can do this in the Backend API and send the email right after saving the task, but we want to offload this process to another service and keep the Backend API service responsible for managing tasks data only.

 As a best practice, it is recommended that we decouple the two services from each other.
 So this means we are going to rely on the Publisher-Subscriber pattern (Pub/Sub Pattern).
 The main advantage of this pattern is that it offers loose coupling between services, where the sender/publisher of the message doesn't know anything about the receiver/consumers.